 Leasing vs. financing a car: What’s better for your money?

 Learn the factors to consider when it comes to deciding whether to lease or finance a car.

 You’re ready for a new ride, but determining if you should lease or buy a car can be a tricky decision.
 Each option offers its own benefits — added flexibility versus no mileage restrictions — and will really come down to what you need in a vehicle.
-Consider the differences between financing a car versus leasing one before you make a final decision.
+Consider the differences between leasing versus financing a car before you make a final decision.

-It depends on your individual situation.
+When you’re deciding whether to lease or finance a car, the best option for you will depend on your preferences.
 Generally, leasing might be best if you plan on getting a new car in a few years.
-Buying might be a better choice if you want to make alterations to the vehicle or if you want to own your car.
-To decide which is better for you right now, you need to understand how leasing and buying works.
+Financing a car that you can own might be a better choice if you want to make alterations to the vehicle and will save you money if you plan on owning a car over the long term.
+To decide which is better for you right now, you need to understand how leasing versus financing works.

 Leasing a car

 When you lease a vehicle, you’re essentially borrowing it for a few years.
 Your contract allows you a predetermined number of kilometres each year — typically around 25,000 km — and charges a fee if you go over.
 (Note that you may be able to negotiate a higher mileage limit with your dealer.)
 You also can’t make any alterations on the car and the car has to remain in good condition.
 At the end of the lease, you may have the option of buying the car or starting a new lease.
 If you decide you want to buy a different car instead, you can do that too.

 When purchasing a vehicle, you can pay for it upfront or finance it.
 Most car loans use your car as collateral until your pay off the principal with interest.
 However, you’ll still own your car outright — your lender will simply have a lien against it should you default on the loan.
 And when you buy a car, you don’t have to worry about mileage restrictions, alterations or keeping your car in good condition, because you’re the owner.